concept image for measuring customer experiences OG featuring indecision, delight, and rage sentiment

 CX is more than data collection—it's about using customer analytics to make sense of the data and drive meaningful growth.

 Want to sift through the clutter?
-Our guide breaks down six crucial customer experience KPIs, from Net Promoter Score (NPS) to Customer Lifetime Value (CLV), demonstrating how each one captures a slice of your customers' perceptions.
+Our guide breaks down six crucial customer experience KPIs, from Net Promoter Score (NPS) to Customer Lifetime Value (CLV), demonstrating how each one captures a slice of your customers’ perceptions.
+Companies measure customer experience metrics using a combination of surveys, analytics, and feedback tools.
 These insights lay the groundwork for targeted, customer-first strategies, propelling your business forward.

 Key takeaways